 An important part of my gardening style is to carefully plan what I'm growing and in which beds.
-The plan is adjusted as I go to reflect any improvements I may makeduring theyear.
+Thispropagation plan is adjusted as I go to reflect any improvements I may makeduring theyear.

 My propagation plan is a calendar and a diary, and contains links to my vegetable database.
 Useful information can be looked up when the next crop is ready to be grown.

-compost tea, and when to look out for seasonal pests.
-The main thing
+compost tea, when to apply compost extract and when to look out for seasonal pests.

-is it enables me to continuously improve my vegetable garden's
+is that these two planning blog pages enable me to continuously improve my vegetable garden's